Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Intro

-Creative design, simplicity, richness, a passion for heritage architecture, a nautical location, a love of food, sustainability, the arts, and an adventurist eye for detailing rallies at this new boutique hotel and foodie hotspot haunt, De Mark, in the sleepy waterside village of Durgerdam, just 20-minutes (6km) east of Amsterdam.
-Reached by water or land, it is another world, a house-hotel and restaurant nesting in a lakeside sweet spot of IJmeer Lake - a place of style and the good things in life, done properly.
+Reached by water or land, it is another world, a house-hotel and restaurant nestled in a lakeside sweet spot of IJmeer Lake - a place of style and the good things in life, done properly.

-Cue a catwalk line-up of historic clapboard fisherman's cottages painted in the hues of brine, sail ship whites and moist clay, a wild, reed-dotted shoreline, a church, a quay flanked by vast lake views and slow-time pastures to the rear; this is the setting for the recently opened restaurant De Mark and hotel, De Durgerdam, on the site of the original 17th-century inn, owned by Amsterdam based Paul Geertman, founder and brains behind architecture and development company, Aedes.
+Cue a catwalk line-up of historic clapboard fisherman's cottages painted in the hues of brine, sail ship whites and moist clay, a wild, reed-dotted shoreline, a church, a quay flanked by vast lake views and slow-time pastures to the rear; this is the setting for the Restaurant De Mark and hotel, De Durgerdam, on the site of the original 17th-century inn, owned by Amsterdam based Paul Geertman, founder and brains behind architecture and development company, Aedes.

 It's a seductive mix firmly rooted in Durgerdam that feels at ease, at home, a place that hums with chatter in a world of blustery lakeside charm, soulful food and gorgeously natural interiors.
 Deeply expressive of its environment, De Durgerdam is your maritime refuge, where the only distractions are the birds, the washing lines rippling in the breeze and the scudding boats that dot the horizon.